Hypertrophic Pyloric Stenosis

 • If surgery not tolerated or unavailable

-• Oral and intravenous atropine Atropine An alkaloid, originally from atropa belladonna, but found in other plants, mainly solanaceae.
+• Oral atropine Atropine An alkaloid, originally from atropa belladonna, but found in other plants, mainly solanaceae.
 Hyoscyamine is the 3(s)-endo isomer of atropine.
-Anticholinergic Drugs and cardiac monitoring → gradual introduction of feeding
+Anticholinergic Drugs sulfate given before and after each feeding, with close monitoring of heart rate Heart rate The number of times the heart ventricles contract per unit of time, usually per minute.
+Cardiac Physiology and signs of toxicity Toxicity Dosage Calculation → gradual introduction of feeding

 Differential Diagnosis